richinfante/rebbletool/README.md

 brew install arm-none-eabi-gdb
 ```

+I have tested gdb on both the aplite and basalt emulators so far - and it works for the most part.
+In some cases, you need to reset the emulator, start gdb, add your breakpoint, and reinstall the app for it to work. aplite is definitely more picky than basalt is.

 ## Updating SDK patches
 If you're going to help us fix issues in the SDK, this is how you do it.